-Salaries: Pierce County employees for 2015
+Salaries: Pierce County employees for 2017

 NOTE: Data represents a snapshot in time and annual pay does not coincide with the calendar year, but the county’s pay period.

-SEARCH TIPS: Search by any part of a name.
-Use "department" pull down to limit search.
+SEARCH TIPS: Search by first or last name.
+Use “department” pull down to limit search.
 Sort by clicking on header row.
 Email questions.

 Comments